Shiz2/onboardingFall18/README.md

 <Container flexDirection="column" justifyContent="flex-start" alignItems="center">
    <Text>Hi!</Text>
-   <SubmitButton onClick={this.handleClick}> Click me! </SubmitButton>
+   <SubmitAppButton onClick={this.handleClick}> Click me! </SubmitAppButton>
 </Container>
 ```

-This example will ensure that the "Hi" text and the "Click me!" button will be stacked vertically, aligned to the top of the page, and aligned in the center of the page's width.
+This example will ensure that the "Hi" text and the "Click me!"
+AppButton will be stacked vertically, aligned to the top of the page, and aligned in the center of the page's width.

 ### Specification